Alice C. Linsley

 According to Peter Breunig (University of Frankfurt, Germany), “The bow and stern are both carefully worked to points, giving the boat a notably more elegant form”, compared to “the dugout made of conifer wood from Pesse in the Netherlands, whose blunt ends and thick sides seem crude”.
 Judging by stylistic sophistication, Breunig reasons that, “It is highly probable that the Dufuna boat does not represent the beginning of a tradition, but had already undergone a long development, and that the origins of water transport in Africa lie even further back in time.”

-Noah, as the ruler of Bor-nu, would have had at his disposal the best building materials in plentiful supply and the best boat builders.
-After 500 years of rain the mahogany forests would have failed since their roots require firm ground to survive.
+As the ruler of Bor-nu, Noah would have had at his disposal the best building materials in plentiful supply and the best boat builders.
+After years of wetness the mahogany forests would have failed since their roots require firm ground to survive.
 Some of this wood would have been available (just as today we have samples of lumber from extinct species), so we can't rule out the possibility that the Ark was made at least partially of African mahogany.
 Yet there is no evidence that gofer wood is mahogany.

 Perhaps gofer isn't a building material at all.
 Perhaps it is a description of the Ark's role in ransoming Noah and his household from destruction.
 The Hebrew word for ransom or compensation is kofer and the Hebrew kaphar means to propitiate, to atone for sin, or to cover.
 Kpr refers to the deified priest standing at altar to make atonement.